Kharonkrayford/mattouille.github.io/_posts/2017-09-03-docker-and-docker-compose-for-the-developing-mind.markdown

 ---
 title: "Docker and Docker-Compose for the developing mind"
 layout: post
-date: 2017-09-03 10:44
-headerImage: false
 tag:
-- docker
+- Docker
-- docker-compose
+- Docker-Compose
-star: true
-category: blog
+category: [Docker, Systems]
-author: mattouille
-description: Introducing docker and docker-compose to developers for developing powerful local development environments
+excerpt: Introducing docker and docker-compose to developers for developing powerful local development environments and easy to deploy production environments.
 ---

 **What's docker?**